 To add a Start Segment, drag-and-drop it to the canvas and double-click.
-In the pop-up window opened, choose an app and an Audience Source (i.e., the pre-built Segment of that app subscribers).
+In the pop-up window opened, choose an an Audience Source (i.e., the pre-built Segment of that app subscribers).

 Once the journey is activated, all users from the segment selected will enter the journey.

 Please be aware that users' timezones won't be taken into account when sending messages to the Start Segment.
-All users will receive your messages simultaneously with no regard for the timezone set up on their devices.
+All users will enter the journey once you activate it.

-When enabled, the Scheduled Launch refreshes the segment prior to every next entry and lets those users into the journey who got into the segment after it started the journey last time.
-Users who are traveling the journey at the moment of the repeated start by segment don't enter it again.
+When enabled, the Scheduled Launch refreshes the segment prior to every scheduled entry and lets those users into the journey who got into the segment after it started the journey last time.
+Users who are traveling the journey at the moment of the repeated start don't enter it again.